 Research in the Baum Lab is motivated by a fundamental desire to understand how human activities are altering marine ecosystems, and what the consequences of these changes are both for nature and for society.
 Our current research centres around the following questions:

 Interested in joining the Baum Lab?
-We have a PhD Fellowship in Eelgrass Ecology, Conservation, and Climate Change available to start January or May 2015.
+We have a PhD Fellowship in Eelgrass Ecology, Conservation, and Climate Change available to start in May 2015.
 Apply now!

 How are Canada's species at-risk faring?
 Check out the new paper from the UVic Research Derby Brett and Danielle organized last year.
-And see Brett's related piece 'It's a Slippery Slope for Canadian Species at Risk' in in the Huffington Post
+And see Brett's related piece 'It's a Slippery Slope for Canadian Species at Risk' in in the Huffington Post, November

-New paper out Check out our beautiful new boat at Bamfield, shared with our amazing collaborators Sean Rogers, Isabelle Côte, Mary O'Connor, and Brad Anhalt.
+Check out our beautiful new boat at Bamfield, shared with collaborators Sean Rogers, Isabelle Côte, Mary O'Connor, and Brad Anholt, November

 University of Victoria, Department of Biology, PO Box 1700 STN CSC, Victoria BC, V8W 2Y2, Canada